Last Updated on

 If you don’t sign up for prescription drug coverage when you’re first eligible, you can enroll in a stand-alone Medicare Part D Prescription Drug Plan or Medicare Advantage Prescription Drug plan during the Annual Election Period.
 This period runs from October 15 to December 7 each year.
 You may change plans and make other coverage changes during this time.
 However, if you don’t sign up for drug coverage when you’re first eligible, you might have to pay a late-enrollment penalty if you do sign up later.

-If you’re enrolled in a Medicare Advantage Prescription Drug plan and decide to switch back to Original Medicare, you may do so during the annual Medicare Advantage Disenrollment Period, which runs from January 1 to February 14.
+If you’re enrolled in a Medicare Advantage Prescription Drug plan and decide to switch back to Original Medicare, you may do so during the Medicare Advantage Open Enrollment Period, which runs from January 1 to March 31.
 During this period, you may add a stand-alone Medicare Part D Prescription Drug Plan to your coverage.
+You also may switch from one Medicare Advantage plan to another.

 It’s important for you to know that if you remain without creditable drug coverage for 63 days or more after your Initial Enrollment Period ends, you may have to pay a late-enrollment penalty for Medicare Part D if you decide to add prescription drug coverage later.
 In Maine and the rest of the United States, this penalty is calculated using 1% of the national base beneficiary premium, and the number of full months you were eligible for Medicare Part D but didn’t enroll in a Medicare plan offering prescription drug coverage.
 This amount is then added to your Medicare Part D monthly premium.
 The national base beneficiary premium may increase each year, which means your late-enrollment penalty may also increase annually.